Have you recently been arrested for engaging in unlawful sexual conduct with a minor in Columbus, OH?

 - Employment Restrictions: Registered sex offenders are often banned from working with children.

 Do you need a skilled child molestation and sexual abuse attorney to aid your fight to avoid being convicted of your criminal charge?
-If so, please get in touch with Koenig & Owen, LLC, today.
+If so, please get in touch with James D. Owen, LLC, today.
 Our team is ready, willing, and able to go to battle on your behalf.

 Defenses Against Ohio Child Molestation Charges

 Columbus residents can often prevent their child molestation charge from becoming a conviction by utilizing one of the following defense strategies:

 - Lack of Evidence: Attorneys who argue that the prosecution does not have enough evidence to prove their case often secure not guilty verdicts for their clients.

 - Innocence: If a defense team can prove that their client was falsely accused, they should have little trouble getting their case dropped.

 - Entrapment: If a lawyer can show that their client only broke the law because a police officer forced them to do so, they might be able to get their charges dismissed.

 Would you like to have a lawyer from James D. Owen, LLC, help you devise an effective defense strategy for your case?
 Then please do not hesitate to pick up the phone, give us a call, and schedule a free consultation at our law office in Columbus.
 Our legal team has been defending clients against allegations of this nature for years and will be more than happy to do the same for you.

 Your Trusted Child Molestation Defense Lawyer in Columbus, OH